 MP3Cat is a fast command line utility for merging MP3 files without re-encoding.
 It supports both constant bit rate (CBR) and variable bit rate (VBR) MP3 files.

 mp3cat --help to view the application's command line help:

 Usage: mp3cat [FLAGS] [OPTIONS] ARGUMENTS Concatenates MP3 files without re-encoding.
 Supports both constant bit rate (CBR) and variable bit rate (VBR) files.
 Strips ID3 tags and garbage data from the output.
 Arguments: <files> List of input files to merge.
-Options: -d, --dir <path> Directory of files to merge. -i, --interlace <path> Interlace a spacer file. -o, --out <file> Output filename.
+Options: -d, --dir <path> Directory of files to merge. -i, --interlace <path> Interlace a spacer file. -o, --out <str> Output name.
 Defaults to 'output.mp3'.
-Flags: -f, --force Overwrite an existing output file. --help Display this help text and exit. -q, --quiet Run in quiet mode. -t, --tag Copy the ID3 tag from the first input file. -v, --verbose Report progress. --version Display the application's version number and exit.
+Flags: -f, --force Overwrite an existing output file. --help Display this help text and exit. -q, --quiet Run in quiet mode. -t, --tag Copy the ID3 tag from the first file. -v, --verbose Report progress. --version Display the application's version number.

 $ mp3cat one.mp3 two.mp3 three.mp3

 $ mp3cat --dir /path/to/directory

 MP3Cat is written in Go.
 If you have a Go compiler installed you can run:

 This will download, compile, and install the latest version of the application

 You can find the source files on Github.

 This work has been placed in the public domain.